Terriao/OpenDPC/README.md

 - New test sequences (please bring their Sketchfab / source licence)
 - Distortion-ladder generators for codecs other than V-PCC
+- Cross-platform builds (macOS, Linux) and the file-dialog refactor that unblocks them
 - Translations of the in-app strings (currently English-only)
-- Bug reports, especially around long sequences, large attributes, and edge cases in the ternary-search controller
+- Bug reports, especially around long sequences, large attributes, and edge cases in the Dichotomizing controller

 Open an issue first for non-trivial contributions so we can align on interfaces.
 Pull requests are merged after review.